EuropeanForestInstitute/tradeflows/README.md

 ### TODO by order of ease / importance
+* Create a trac system with externam accesss to track progress.
+* in checkdbcolumns() Use sqlquery <- "SELECT `COLUMN_NAME`
+FROM `INFORMATION_SCHEMA`.`COLUMNS`
+WHERE `TABLE_SCHEMA`='tradeflows'
+AND `TABLE_NAME`='validated_flow_yearly';"
+instead of loading a data frame to check the column names.
+Because loading a data frame doesn't work when the table is empty.
+* create a function to display product codes available or a function that returns an uncollected tbl dplyr object on which to run arbitrary dplyr statements.
+--> This might not actually be needed.
 * calculate regional prices as a ponderation of import and export prices as done in Chasamil2000
 * discrepancy report
 in the server function,
 add a parameter to the loadcomtrade_bycode function to render this optional